-- 327. During recent decades, financing the development of the transport infrastructure has been mainly achieved by national co-financing for programs with funding from external sources.
-The main sources of funding have been EU co-financed programs and, to a lesser extent, loans from the IFIs. - 328.
-Operational Programme Transport and Transport Infrastructure (OPTTI) 2014-2020 is a possible source of funding for CCA measures in the transport sector.
-The best option for this would be the 'smart mobility' axis of the program: Priority Axis 4 'Innovations in management and services establishment of modern infrastructure for traffic management and transport safety improvement'.
-Eligible for funding would be activities such as the development of transport plans and strategies related to CCA, as well as the implementation of some CCA measures (for example, information systems, navigation, and emergency systems). - 329.
-OP-Regions in Growth 2014-2020 contributes to CCA in a direct way with support for the development of public transport information systems.
+250. During recent decades financing the development of the transport infrastructure has been mainly achieved by national co-financing for programs with funding from external sources.
+The main sources of funding have been EU co-financed programs and to a lesser extent loans from IFIs.

+251. Operational Programme Transport and Transport Infrastructure (OPTTI) 2014-2020 is a possible source of funding for CCA measures in the transport sector.
+The best option for this would be the 'smart mobility' axis of the program: priority axis 4 'Innovations in management and services' - deployment of modern infrastructure for traffic management and improvement of transport safety and security.
+Eligible for funding would be activities such as the development of transport plans and strategies related to CCA, as well as the implementation of some CCA measures (for example, information systems, navigation and emergency systems).

+252. OP-Regions in Growth 2014-2020 contributes to CCA in a direct way with support for the development of public transport information systems.
 As with the OPTTI, consideration of CCA is made at all steps of the project preparation and implementation process.
 CCA is also explicitly discussed in the applications for funding of major projects.
-The implementation of CCA measures in the transport sector should be possible under OP-Regions in growth if the measures are included in the integrated plans for urban reconstruction and development, needed as a precondition to fund urban projects.
+The implementation of CCA measures in the transport sector should be possible under OP-Regions in Growth if the measures are included in the integrated plans for urban reconstruction and development, needed as a precondition to fund urban projects.